 From China to Bangkok, the 314m tall King Power MahaNakhon stands as the tallest skyscraper in the country.
 The challenge of lighting a literal giant piece of art seems to be the focus of this project.
 The structure is equipped with light panels controlled by software for animation, based on the city’s day and night cycle.
 Since the structure follows a more eroded geometry rather than the traditional beacon approach, the light panels are installed on this “eroded” section.
 Another recipient of Exterior Architectural Illumination is the King Power MahaNakhon in Bangkok designed by SEAM Design.

 The white scheme imitates the colour temperature of the evening sky over the city.
 The whole project aims to establish a connection between this and nature.
 But it does not end there, this project lies the ambitious goal to establish Bangkok as Southeast Asia’s design capital.

 The Lakhta Center in St. Petersburg, Russia, is a winner of Exterior Architectural Illumination with its remarkable lighting design using a versatile lighting scheme based on aquatic themes.
-There are 23,000 lighting devices, around half a million LEDs.
+There are 23,000 lighting devices, and around half a million LEDs.
 The versatile lighting scheme is mostly based on aquatic themes where lighting changes depending on the current season.
 There is a lighting scheme for the winter, summer, during a festival, day, night, and other special events.

 Designed by Carla Wilkins & Elena Bayda, the project also boasts 100 innovations while saving 40% of energy.
 Using light intensity between the interior and exterior lighting to define the volume of the tower is an effective way technique.
 This is done by modifying the frame lighting and edge lighting, respectively.
 The remarkable lighting design also consider

 A special part of the tower lighting was developing the detailed concept of aircraft obstruction lights and “bird-friendly” lighting and their integration into the overall concept.
 The project is also LEED platinum-certified, making it one of the five most environmentally friendly skyscrapers in the world.